TheFrogPad/step-owasp-dependency-check/README.md

 A wercker step to run the OWASP dependency-check tool standalone from the source build.

+_NOTE:_ The latest version of the dependency-check tool is downloaded to the wercker cache folder.

 ## OWASP dependency-check Information

 For more information on OWASP dependency-check tool please see the [OWASP website](https://www.owasp.org/index.php/OWASP_Dependency_Check) or [documentation on GitHub](https://jeremylong.github.io/DependencyCheck/)